aadibajpai/dotfiles/README.md

 I want to figure out better dotfiles management too btw, apparently git + stow is a good way to do it but I need to look more into it.

+Okay, I'm using stow now.
+So much easier, thanks Ben.